chapel-lang/chapel/doc/rst/developer/bestPractices/index.rst

 :ref:`best-practices-spell-checking`:
   How to use chplspell to spellcheck the Chapel project.

-:ref:`best-practices-potpourri`:
-  Notes not in any of the above categories.

 :ref:`best-practices-valgrind`:
   Building the Chapel compiler so that compiled programs work with valgrind.